dobtco/wintersmith-knowledge-base/contents/articles/screendoor/messages/viewing_sent_messages.md

 ### Viewing all sent messages in a project

-Screendoor also lets you see a log of all messages sent in a project.
+You can also see a log of all messages sent in a project.
 Visit the Messages page in your project to see the full list.

 ![Viewing all messages sent in a project.](../images/messages_view_2.png)